C0C0B01/Lumi/README.md

 ## **Platform Support**
 Lumi is built for and only supported on *Android*

-Only Discord versions 288 and above are supported
+Only Discord versions 288 alpha and above are supported

 ## **Installation**